Calico Cat Facts

 Calico cats are sometimes mistaken for Tortoiseshell cats or Torties and vice versa.
 Torties are similar to Calicos in that they have black and orange coloring.
 However, Calicos are usually mostly white with patches of color, while Torties typically have a mainly brownish coat with streaks of colors and almost no white.

-Calico cats are predominantly female because they’re coloring is related to the X chromosome.
+Calico cats are predominantly female because their coloring is related to the X chromosome.
 I’ll try not to put you to sleep with a complicated genetics lesson, so here’s a quick overview:

 However, there is an exception.
 In rare cases, cats can have an extra X chromosome making them XXY.
 These cats present as male, but can be Calico because they have two X chromosomes.
 This XXY configuration can cause Klinefelter’s Syndrome, which is a health issue we’ll get into later.
 These cats are also sterile and can’t be used to breed other Calico cats.